Working Through Roadblocks - A Guide for New Programmers

 Apply the Scientific Method

-When you're and you're not sure what the underlying cause is, after spending a short period of time just trying things to see what works, it helps to regroup and become more methodical.
+When you're stuck, after spending a (short) period of time just trying things to see what works, it helps to regroup and become more methodical.
 Apply the scientific method to your approach to the problem.
 Make a theory about what the root cause might be.
 Determine a way to prove (or disprove!) that your theory is the right one.

-This is an experiment.
+Start thinking of each potential solution as an experiment (testing a theory).
 Run your experiment and capture the results.
 Hopefully the result helps you determine whether or not your theory explained the behavior you were seeing.
 If not, continue reducing the possible sources of the problem through repetition.
 Make sure as you follow this process that you are only changing one thing at a time.
 This is another time when good source control can really help you.

 Use Automation